Organisation Structure - The Board

 Prior to joining the PLA, Julie was a vice president at BT plc and her last role was responsible for group contract & commercial management.
 Prior to joining BT, Julie was the finance director for Racal Datacom and prior to that was finance director for the networking division of Unisys UK & EMEA.
 Julie has also been a non-executive director of a mental health trust in Leeds and York since 2013.

-Helen is a board member of global trade association Interferry, the UK Chamber of Shipping and The Standard P&I Club.
-She was vice-president and president of the UK Chamber of Shipping from 2011 to 2013.
+Helen is a board member of Carnival Corporation & plc, the world’s largest travel leisure company.
+She is also a board member of the UK Chamber of Shipping and was vice–president and president from 2011 to 2013.

 Darren was appointed a non executive member of the Port of London Authority board on 1 December 2016.